 As a property management firm, you likely deal with tenants and prospects.
 Your responsibilities may include doing maintenance and repairs, collecting rent, marketing rentals, and responding to tenant complaints.
+Effective accounting for property management is important for maintain.

 Accounting for property management companies is different than standard accounting.
 An accountant for property management companies needs to keep track of the company’s finances and manage individual accounts for the properties that the company oversees.